-Note: This article was first published on February 3, 2019, and is being republished on May 31, 2019, World No Tobacco Day.
+Note: This article was first published on February 3, 2019 and was republished on September 18, 2019 after the Union cabinet decided to ban e-cigarettes.

 New Delhi: “I like cucumber best.”

 So says 17-year-old Ishaan over Whatsapp.
 He’s not talking about vegetables, obviously.
 Cucumber is his favourite Juul flavour, even if it’s not one of the most popular.
 Those would be mango, or crème brulee.

 Right here I’m obliged to say the two things everyone always says when a Juul is mentioned.

 - It looks like an especially sleek USB thumb-drive.

 - It’s the iPhone of the smoking industry.

 If this gives you no idea about what a Juul is, you’re not alone, but you’re certainly not an elite teen or 20-something from an Indian metro.
 Yet the Juul, already the subject of serious health policy debates in the US, is now on the cusp of becoming a ubiquitous talking point in India.